 To promote and protect the interests of Gnoss Field users, tenants and community and to promote education and interest in general aviation, aviation safety and aviation services to the larger Marin community.

-Since its’ inception, GFCA has awarded over $10,000 in scholarships to local students to further their aviation education, and has sponsored summer two summer interns (2015 and 2016) who were employed in aviation businesses (Seaplane Adventures in 2015 and Scanlon Aviation 2016) while receiving ten hours’ dual flight instruction toward a private pilot certificate.
+GFCA has awarded over $10,000 in scholarships to local students to further their aviation education, and has sponsored summer interns who were employed in aviation businesses while receiving flight instruction toward a private pilot certificate.

-GFCA is also working closely with San Marin high school’s senior engineering students to build an RV-12 kitplane as an enhancement of their STEM program.
+GFCA also worked closely with San Marin high school’s senior engineering students to build an RV-12 kitplane as an enhancement of their STEM program.
 We are actively looking for other ways to involve students in aviation activities, both for career development and general and technical knowledge.
-GFCA works closely with EAA Chapter 1232 on this and other projects and events.

 GFCA is committed to bringing Marin citizens out to their airport and making them part of our community (hence this organization is the Gnoss Field Community Association, not the Gnoss Field Pilots’ Association).
 To do this we’ll come talk to your civic, church or neighborhood group, meet you at our local events (hint: we LOVE parades and car shows), and we’ll invite you out to the airport for special event like airport open houses, Young Eagles’ events, Scouting Aviation Badge events, fly-ins, educational events, and of course you’re always welcome at our breakfast meetings the second Saturday of each month (breakfast is optional-come and enjoy the free aviation-focused presentation).
 Watch our Facebook page at Facebook.com/GnossFieldCommunityAssociation for details.

-The Marin County Board of Supervisors has jurisdiction over Gnoss Field.
-The Airport Commission and the Airport Manager make recommendations to the Board.
-We believe it is very important for the Board, the Airport Commission and the Airport Manager to have the benefit of our collective voice when decisions are being made affecting the airport, and we further believe that by combining our voices we can be heard in ways not possible as individuals acting separately.
+The Marin County Board of Supervisors has jurisdiction over Gnoss Field, and the Airport Manager makes recommendations to the Board.
+We believe it is very important for the Board, the Airport Commission and the Airport Manager to have the benefit of input from the airport users when decisions are being made affecting the airport, and we further believe that by combining our voices we can be heard in ways not possible as individuals acting separately.

 Also, California’s Department of Aviation and the Federal FAA and NTSB set the regulations and operational use for the airport.
 Issues such as IFR procedures, patterns, runway markings, and now TSA security are matters where constructive or critical input will contribute to the best use of the Gnoss airport.
 Our direct perspective is the input which only local communities can provide.